— Why are you releasing the game episodically?

 If your gamepad does not work out of the box (we only support DualShock 3/4, Steam Controller and FuSa gamepad without extra configuration), you might want to configure button mapping on your own.
 Put

-pad-map=CONFIG_STR property to ons.cfg with comma-separated button numbers corresponding to PS3 buttons in the following order: TRIANGLE, CIRCLE, CROSS, SQUARE, L1, R1, DOWN, LEFT, UP, RIGHT, SELECT, START, HOME, L2, R2, L3, R3.
+pad-map=CONFIG_STR property to ons.cfg with comma-separated button numbers corresponding to PS3 buttons in the following order: TRIANGLE, CIRCLE, CROSS, SQUARE, L1, R1, DOWN, LEFT, UP, RIGHT, SELECT, START, HOME, L2, R2, L3, R3, EXTRA, DOWN, LEFT, UP, RIGHT.
 Use -1 for no mapping.

 If you have trouble finding the button codes add